This June 2022 review cited twenty 2022 papers for relationships between Parkinson’s disease and gut microbiota:

 - Arrow with two heads (↔) shows a significant difference at P < 0.05 between groups at each point.

-Observation of BCG confirmed that taurine supplementation delayed the decline in once-elevated BGC during endurance exercise.
+Observation of BGC confirmed that taurine supplementation delayed the decline in once-elevated BGC during endurance exercise.

 Significantly higher levels of free fatty acid in plasma as well as acetyl-carnitine and N-acetyltaurine in skeletal muscle at the 120-min point suggested that taurine supplementation shifted the priority of energy substrate utilization in skeletal muscles to fatty acid oxidation during endurance exercise.
 Consequent sparing effect of taurine on BGC might contribute to enhancing exercise performance.”